Elrose (Lafayette, Louisiana)

-Elrose is a historic house located at 217 West University Avenue in Lafayette, Louisiana.
+Elrose is a historic house located at 217 West University Avenue in Lafayette, Louisiana, United States.

 Built in 1900 by Crow Girard, the house is a large 1 1/2-story frame residence in Queen Anne style with Colonial Revival elements.
 The distinctive roofline comprises an octagonal corner turret, a central dormer, and a very large side dormer.

 The house was listed on the National Register of Historic Places on June 14, 1984.